MatveyGuralskiy/FlaskPipeline/README.md

 <h2>🔍 About the Project</h2>

-This project establishes a full CI/CD pipeline for a Flask application using PostgreSQL as the database.
-The pipeline ensures secure password management through hashing and salting.
+This project establishes a complete CI/CD pipeline for a Flask application using PostgreSQL as the database.
+It is designed to ensure high-quality code, secure deployments, and efficient monitoring.
+The pipeline incorporates secure password management through hashing and salting.
 The application code is hosted on GitHub, with Jenkins orchestrating the CI/CD process.
 Here’s a breakdown of how it works:

 Source Code Management: